General

 Also Read: Multi-Carrier Logistics Orchestration Guide

-How AI changes this: AI-driven carrier orchestration continuously scores every available carrier across cost, capacity, real-time availability, performance history, emissions profile, and regulatory compliance — then autonomously allocates shipments to the optimal carrier mix.
+How AI changes this: Locus’ AI-driven carrier orchestration continuously scores every available carrier across cost, capacity, real-time availability, performance history, emissions profile, and regulatory compliance — then autonomously allocates shipments to the optimal carrier mix.
 When conditions shift — a carrier hits capacity, a lane is disrupted, demand exceeds forecast — the system rebalances across the entire network without dispatcher intervention.
-The breadth of native carrier integrations directly determines optimization quality: platforms connecting a thousand or more carriers create a materially larger allocation surface than manual processes managing a handful of contracted partners.
+Locus’ platform connects 1,000+ carriers natively, creating a materially larger allocation surface than manual processes managing a handful of contracted partners.
+For retailers looking to automate logistics operations, carrier orchestration is a high-impact starting point.

 Business impact: Dynamic allocation reduces spot-market dependency during surges, improves utilisation across the carrier network, and creates a data-driven partnership model where the best-performing carriers earn more volume.
 For retailers managing 50–200+ carriers across European markets, eliminating manual allocation inefficiencies typically delivers 5–10% savings on total carrier spend.
 When compounded with route optimization, total logistics cost reduction moves into the 15–20% range that McKinsey benchmarks for AI-enabled operations.